 We make scholarship awards because we believe that they strengthen the wider school community as award winners provide a positive lead aesthetically, intellectually and/or physically.

 The scholarship process is not then about talent alone but developing the right attitudes to learning and setting standards for others.
 Scholars are expected to set consistently high standards.
-All scholarships are tenable throughout the holder’s career at Amesbury, subject only to the Headmaster’s satisfaction with the holder’s industry, performance and behaviour.
+All scholarships are tenable throughout the holder’s career at Amesbury, subject only to the Headmistress’s satisfaction with the holder’s industry, performance and behaviour.
 Candidates may apply for more than one scholarship.

 1. What is the Amesbury definition of a scholar?